-The Edit⇒Preferences⇒Display tab specifies which information Nautilus includes in object (icon) captions.
+The Display tab specifies which information Nautilus includes in object (icon) captions.
 The three drop-down lists specify the order in which Nautilus displays information as you increase the zoom level of the View pane.
 This tab also specifies the date format Nautilus uses.

-The Edit⇒Preferences⇒List Columns tab specifies which columns Nautilus displays, and in what order it displays them, in the View pane when you select View as List.
+The List Columns tab specifies which columns Nautilus displays, and in what order it displays them, in the View pane when you select View as List (HARDY) or List View (INTREPID).